Artemis Fowl Book 3: The Eternity Code

 Is it any good?

-The hallmarks of this popular series are action, suspense, and a humorous B-movie writing style, all of which are continued in this entry, along with the elements that trouble some parents -- a ruthless (though mellowing) child-criminal for a hero, and plenty of violence.
+The hallmarks of this popular series are action, suspense, and a humorous B-movie writing style, all of which are continued in this entry.
+Also present are the elements that trouble some parents -- a ruthless (though mellowing) child-criminal for a hero, and plenty of violence.
 Fans of the series will enjoy this one, even though they may find some of the plot convolutions confusing.
 If you haven't read the first two, don't try this one first -- aside from the complexity, it assumes knowledge of the earlier stories.

 This may not be great literature, but given its chosen style, it's well-written -- and it's hard to imagine a summer reading book that's more fun.